repi/shadertoy-browser/README.md

 ### Contribution

-Contribution is very welcome!
+Contributions are welcome!
 Please note that your contributions are assumed to be dual-licensed under Apache-2.0/MIT.